wdi-sg/shopping-react/README.md

 When the add to cart button is clicked again, add another item to the cart.

 #### further
-Let the user take things back out of the cart
+Let the user take things back out of the cart.

 #### further
 Make each item in the cart a link.
 When the user clicks an item it opens in the product display tab.